News / Analysis

 Chinese indices are slightly up this morning, the Hang Seng, Shenzhen and Kospi adding about 0.8%.

-The ASX is down -1.8% and the Nikkei -1.37% after the Yen bounced off support at 0.9460 following an excellent 4.6% increase in MoM retail sales and a better-than-expected 1.7% MoM increase in industrial production.
+The ASX is down -1.8% and the Nikkei -1.37% after the Yen bounced off The price level that traders believe represents the lowest value an asset can reach.
+At this point, ... at 0.9460 following an excellent 4.6% increase in MoM retail sales and a better-than-expected 1.7% MoM increase in industrial production.
 Construction increased by 28.5% following July’s 22% decline, and housing starts contracted by 9.2% – a per cent better than expected.

 The Yuan continues unhinged despite a better-than-expected improvement in NBS PMIs and despite a 1-tick deterioration in the Caixin Manufacturing PMI.
 The NZD continues a weathered ascent thanks to last night’s 0.3% increase in building permits and an improved activity outlook – -5.4% – half the expected decline.
 Business confidence, however, dropped 2.5 points to -28.5 in September.